HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/getting-started.md

 # Getting Started

 Welcome!
-This guide will help you set up and run the Oligo Designer Toolsuite **frontend web application** on your machine.
+This guide will help you set up and run the Oligo Designer Toolsuite **Web application** on your machine.
 This app lets multiple users run advanced oligo design pipelines (SeqFISH+, Scrinshot, Oligo-Seq, MERFISH, etc.) via a web browser.

 ---

 ### 1. Install the Oligo Designer Command line interface first

-Before running the frontend, follow the [backend installation instructions](https://github.com/HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite) and ensure the oligo designer is available on your server.
+Before running the Web Application, follow the [backend installation instructions](https://github.com/HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite) and ensure the oligo designer is available on your server.

 ### 2. Install frontend dependencies